Living in Norway

 What is the weather like in Norway?

 "The weather in Norway can vary greatly depending on the season and region.
 In the summer, temperatures can range from mild to warm, with some areas experiencing temperatures in the high 20s Celsius.
 In the winter, temperatures can drop to below freezing, with snowfall common in many areas.
-Norway is known for its wet and windy weather, with rain and strong winds occurring throughout the year," said one expat.
+Norway is known for its wet and windy weather, with rain and strong winds occurring throughout the year," wrote one expat living in Norway.

 Are there good restaurants in Norway?